cferthorney/ansible-role-common/README.md

-Common
+Common Settings
 =========

-Installs Common Components, ensures up to date etc
+This role ensures up to date apt-get or yum prior to installing anything else.
+Also ensures non specialist tools such as sudo are installed.

 Requirements
 ------------